 At AWS, we prefer to distribute capabilities into teams rather than having a centralized

 team with that capability.
 There are risks when you choose to distribute decision

 making authority, for example, ensure that teams are meeting internal standards.
 We

 mitigate these risks in two ways.
 First, we have practices« [ Ways of doing things, process, standards, and accepted norms. ] » that focus on enabling each team to have that capability, and we put in place experts

 who ensure that teams raise the bar on the standards they need to meet.
 Second, we

 Good intentions never work, you need good mechanisms to make anything happen Jeff Bezos.
 This means replacing humans best efforts with mechanisms (often automated)

 AWS best practices emerge from our experience running thousands of systems at internet scale.
-We prefer to use data to define best practice, but we also use subject matter experts like principal engineers to set them.
-As principal engineers see new best practices emerge they work as a community to ensure that teams follow them.
+We prefer to use data to define best practice, but we also use subject matter experts, like principal engineers, to set them.
+As principal engineers see new best practices emerge, they work as a community to ensure that teams follow them.
 In time, these best practices are formalized into our internal review processes, as well as into mechanisms that enforce compliance.
-Well-Architected is the customer-facing implementation of our internal review process, where we have codified our principal engineering thinking across field roles like Solutions Architecture and internal engineering teams.
-Well-Architected is a scalable mechanism that lets you take advantage of these learnings.
+The Well-Architected Framework is the customer-facing implementation of our internal review process, where we have codified our principal engineering thinking across field roles, like Solutions Architecture and internal engineering teams.
+The Well-Architected Framework is a scalable mechanism that lets you take advantage of these learnings.